Mood Beta and Seasonalities in Stock Returns

 63 Pages Posted: 7 Dec 2016 Last revised: 31 May 2022

 Existing research has documented cross-sectional seasonality of stock returns—the periodic outperformance of certain stocks during the same calendar months or weekdays.
-A model in which assets differ in their sensitivities to investor mood explains these effects and implies other seasonal patterns.
-We find that relative performance across individual stocks or stock portfolios during past high or low mood months and weekdays tends to recur in periods with congruent mood and reverse in periods with congruent/noncongruent mood.
-Furthermore, assets with higher sensitivities to aggregate mood—higher mood betas—subsequently earn higher returns during ascending mood periods and lower returns during high/low mood periods, including those induced by Daylight Saving Time changes, weather conditions and anticipation of major holidays.
+We hypothesize that assets’ different sensitivities to investor mood explain these effects and imply other seasonalities.
+Consistent with our hypotheses, relative performance across individual stocks or stock portfolios during past high or low mood months and weekdays tends to recur in periods with congruent mood and reverse in periods with noncongruent mood.
+Furthermore, assets with higher sensitivities to aggregate mood—higher mood betas—subsequently earn higher returns during ascending mood periods and lower returns during descending mood periods.

 JEL Classification: G02, G11, G12, G14